Monarch Shores, Orange County, beachfront house

 - Presence of drug paraphernalia, including mirrors, white powder residue, razor blades, straws, and rolled dollar bills

 No matter the addiction, recovery is rarely an easy process.
 But rehab facilities hold many benefits.
 Trained and licensed staff can help with the detoxification (detox) process, ensuring it is as safe and as comfortable as possible.
-Behavioral therapists work with their clients to shed light on what led to the substance abuse and what sustained it, as well as how to break past that and achieve and maintain sobriety.
+Behavioral therapists work with their clients to shed light on what led to the substance use disorder and what sustained it, as well as how to break past that and achieve and maintain sobriety.

 - dea.gov – Drug Facts: Cocaine